Community Programs.

 (Oncology)

-Sally Cook was passionate about always being in top form, having high energy and sharing her wisdom far and wide.
-Chronic Care Australia was an invaluable space that supported Sally’s drive for wholesome wellbeing throughout her magnanimous life.
-Sally’s family would love to share the support with another person so they too can feel their best.
+Sally was passionate about always being in top form, having high energy and sharing her wisdom far and wide.
+CCA was an invaluable space for Sally supporting her drive for wholesome wellbeing throughout her magnanimous life.
+Sally passed from breast cancer and with this program her family and CCA want to support another person to feel the best they can with exercise as medicine.

 Paul Thorp Program